 The carrying amounts of cash and cash equivalents, receivables, notes payable, dividends payable and accounts payable and accrued expenses approximate their fair values due to the short-term maturity of these financial instruments.
-As March 31, 2017 and December 31, 2016, AFS investments amounting to P323.7 million and P305.2 million, respectively, were carried at cost since these are investments in unquoted equity shares and the fair values cannot be measured reliably.

 The carrying values of long-term debt, which have floating rates with quarterly repricing, approximate their fair values.